modernweb-dev/web/docs/learn/test-runner/code-coverage/index.md

 Chrome: |██████████████████████████████| 1/1 test files | 1 passed, 0 failed

-Test coverage: 69.45 %
+Code coverage: 69.45 %
 View full coverage report at coverage/lcov-report/index.html

 Finished running tests in 1s, all tests passed! 🎉
 ```

-As you can see, our test passed but our `Test coverage` is a bit on the low side.
+As you can see, our test passed but our `Code coverage` is a bit on the low side.

 ## What to test